nasa-jpl/FlightView/README.md

 ## Overview
 *LiveView* (aka *FlightView*) is graphical program which displays real-time data from imaging spectrometers.
 Liveview supports high data rate (in excess of 3 gigabits/sec) acquisition over Ethernet (typically 10G fiber optic) with the RTP protocol, as well as over CameraLink (EDT cards are supported).

-The branch [**FlightView**](https://github.com/nasa-jpl/LiveViewLegacy/tree/flightview) is AVIRIS-III's flight data acquisition system, and includes an second RGB waterfall which can be shown on a dedicated display.

 Standard deviation is computed in real-time using the GPU via CUDA.

 Plots are implemented using the [QCustomPlot](http://www.qcustomplot.com) library, which generates live color maps, bar graphs, and line graphs within the Qt C++ environment.